PhilGrunewald/HyperMarkdown/README.md

 To try out the look before pushing, run ```python _res/post-update```.
 Content is generated in the `site` folder.

-NOTE: there is no point editing the `site` folder.
-It gets re-written remotely with each push.
+NOTE: DO NOT ADD the `site` folder to the repository.
+It is automatically generated remotely on `push`.

 Conventions